Tunneling effect of fermions in silicene through potential barrier: Transmission

-\end{widetext} As we can see, charge carrier energy $E$, incident angle $\phi $, and barrier parameters ($V_0, L$) all affect the transmission coefficient, but not silicene sheet dimensions ($D, W$).
-Additionally, with regard to the incident angle $\phi$, the transmission coefficient is symmetric.
-It should be noted that \eqref{21} predicts complete transmission with a normal incidence of $\left(\phi \rightarrow 0, \theta \rightarrow 0\right) $.
-The Klein paradox for Dirac particles falls under that category \cite{11,13,14}.
+\end{widetext} As we can see, the energy $E$, barrier parameters ($V_0, L$), and incident angle $\phi $ all affect the transmission, but not silicene sheet dimensions ($D, W$).
+Additionally, with regard to the incident angle $\phi$, the transmission is symmetric.
+It is important to note that \eqref{21} anticipates complete transmission under conditions of normal incidence \((\phi \rightarrow 0, \theta \rightarrow 0)\).
+The Klein paradox for Dirac particles falls under that category \cite{11,Katsnelson,Beenakker}.
 The electron then immediately penetrates the barrier without reflecting.
 This phenomenon is known as a transmission resonance, and it is unaffected by the magnitude of $\phi$.
-Furthermore, for any q x L value and normal incidence, $T(0)\approx 1$ is obtained, and the barrier is completely transparent.
+Moreover, we note that \(T(0)\approx 1\) is satisfied for any of \(q_x L\) values under normal incidence, indicating complete transparency of the barrier.